Skip to content

 What is the margin?

-When buyers and sellers want to enter a Bitcoin derivatives position, to make sure they honor their contractual obligations, trading platforms require them to deposit and maintain an account funded with Bitcoin as collateral: this is called the trade margin.
+When buyers and sellers want to enter a Bitcoin derivatives position, to make sure they honor their contractual obligations, exchanges and trading platforms require them to deposit and maintain an account funded with Bitcoin as collateral: this is called the trade margin.

-For a given trade margin and leverage, quantity and liquidation are automatically computed: trade margin = quantity / (price X leverage).
+For a given trade margin and leverage, quantity and liquidation are automatically computed (trade margin = quantity / (price X leverage)).

 On LN Markets, each trade margin is dedicated to a specific position.
 Hence, a trader can have different positions with a specific trade margin policy for each one.